rsksmart/RSKIPs/IPs/RSKIP157.md

 ## Motivation

-We define the `difficulty` as a magnitude indicating the effort required _for a single miner_ to mine a single block for it to be added to the blockchain.
+The existing `difficulty` field in responses is defined as a magnitude indicating the effort required _for a single miner_ to mine a single block for it to be added to the blockchain.
 However, this single value does not represent the total effort required by _all miners_ in the network, since the block not only anchors to its parent, but to its uncles as well.
 We thus define the magnitude `cumulativeDifficulty`, which encompasses not only the block's difficulty, but its mined uncles' difficulty as well.

-Due to multiple needs, such as forensics or statistics, we may sometimes need to make a reconstruction of the network hashrate evolution throughout a certain period of the blockchain, if not all.
-Many of the former mentioned needs require `cumulativeDifficulty` for its calculation because it reflects the effort performed by all the miners (mainchain winning block and uncles).
+Due to multiple needs, such as forensics or statistics, we may sometimes need to make a reconstruction of the network hashrate evolution; in full, or for a subset period.
+Many of the former mentioned needs require `cumulativeDifficulty` for their calculation because it reflects the effort performed by all the miners (mainchain winning block and uncles).

-JSON-RPC block methods do not provide the required information to calculate `cumulativeDifficulty` without incurring multiple interactions (querying for a block and all its uncles).
+JSON-RPC block methods do not provide the required information to calculate `cumulativeDifficulty` without requiring multiple interactions (querying for a block and all its uncles).
 Thus, we propose adding a `cumulativeDifficulty` field to the existing `eth_getBlockX` and `eth_getUncleX` responses.

 ## Specification